Adversarial Fine-tuning in Offline-to-Online Reinforcement Learning for Robust Robot Control: Experiments

 \textbf{Pretrained Model} The policy is pretrained for 5 million steps using TD3+BC~\cite{TD3+BC}, an offline reinforcement learning algorithm, implemented with the d3rlpy library~\cite{d3rlpy}.
 The expert dataset from Datasets for Deep Data-Driven Reinforcement Learning (D4RL)~\cite{D4RL} is used for training.

 \textbf{Fine-Tuning Settings} Fine-tuning is conducted for 1 million steps using the TD3 algorithm.
 Each configuration is trained with 5 independent runs.
 The perturbation probability $q$ and the offline data ratio $r_\text{off}$ are set to $q=0.5$, $r_\text{off}=0$ in the Hopper environment.
 In the HalfCheetah and Ant environments, $q$ is set to $0.1$ and $r_\text{off}$ to $0.1$.
+Further evaluation under different values of $r_\text{off}$ is reported in the Appendix~\ref{appdx_hyperparams}.

 In the schedule-$q$ setting, training is extended to 3 million steps to ensure policy convergence.
 The smoothing factor $\beta$ in Equation~(\ref{equ:adaptive_schedule}) is fixed to $0.9$ for all environments.
 The step-size parameter $\eta$ is set to $1.0$ in Hopper, $0.7$ in HalfCheetah, and $0.3$ in Ant.